astronomer/google_analytics_examples/README.md

-Repository containing code for a Google Analytics Provider and example DAGs using said provider.
+Repository containing code for a Google Analytics DAG and corresponding operator.